 A solid-state computer memory device that stores bits of data by means of microscopic magnetized areas (magnetic bubbles) in sheets of a semiconductor.

-A solid state semiconductor and magnetic storage device suited for rugged applications.
-It is about as fast as a slow hard disk and holds its content without power.It is conceptually a stationary disk with spinning bits.
-The unit, only a couple of square inches in size, contains a thin film magnetic recording layer.
-Globular-shaped bubbles (bits) are electromagnetically generated in circular strings inside this layer.
-In order to read or write the bubbles, they are rotated past the equivalent of a read/write head.
+An early non-volatile magnetic storage device.
+Developed by Bell Labs researcher Andrew Bobeck in the 1970s, bubble memory was about as fast as a slow hard disk but it held its content without power.
+As hard disks greatly improved in the 1980s, bubble memory was abandoned even though it was well suited for rugged applications.Only a couple of square inches in size, a bubble memory module contained a thin film magnetic recording layer, and globular-shaped bubbles (bits) were electromagnetically generated in circular strings inside this layer.
+In order to read or write the bubbles, they were rotated past the equivalent of a read/write head.